| | | | | |

 • To keep things simple, I use dried thyme leaves.
 Obviously fresh would be delicious as well.

-• Tossing the beef in flour adds a thickness to the gravy, but not enough for me.
+• Tossing the beef in all-purpose flour adds a thickness to the sacue, but not enough for me.
 The cornstarch is used at the end to give it that thick, rich sheen.

 How to make Beef Bourguignon in an Instant Pot